Local service page

 Typical opening: terrace runs vary from short stair-side edges to larger open roof slabs

-Building mix: high-rise apartments, villa communities, rental towers, premium homes, and mixed residential blocks
+Building mix: high-rise apartments, villa communities, rental towers, well-finished homes, and mixed residential blocks

 Outdoor conditions: open eastern wind, construction dust, monsoon water flow, and strong sun on exposed high-level roofs